 Different property types come with different requirements and, in some cases, extra costs.

-Condominium.
+• Condominium.
 More common in cities and urban areas, a condominium gives you ownership of what’s inside the walls of your unit, but you share the outer walls and areas with other residents.
-You pay monthly dues to an association for repairs and maintenance of the “common areas,” and the lender reviews the association’s money-management history.
-Rates are slightly higher, due to the risk a neighbor or the association’s actions could damage or make your unit hard to sell.
+You pay monthly dues to an HOA for repairs and maintenance of the “common areas,” and the lender reviews the association’s money management history.
+Rates are slightly higher, due to the risk that the actions of a neighbor or the association could damage your unit or make it hard to sell.

-Multifamily home.
+• Multifamily home.
 One way to buy a home and earn income at the same time is to purchase a two- to four-unit property, live in one of the units and rent the others out to tenants for extra income.
-The added risk a tenant could bail or damage the property generally means you’ll pay a higher interest rate and make a larger down payment for a multifamily home.
+However, the added risk that a tenant could bail on or damage the property generally means you’ll pay a higher interest rate and make a larger down payment for a multifamily home

-Manufactured home.
-Also called mobile homes, these are structures built in a factory and then permanently attached to land that you own.
+• Manufactured home.
+These are structures built in a factory and then permanently attached to land that you own.
 Although building standards have improved significantly, lenders charge slightly higher mortgage rates to borrowers looking to refinance or buy a manufactured home, due to the risk that they may not fare well in extreme weather conditions.

 Your occupancy plans